Last Updated on August 10, 2022 by Michelle Ball

 The word “charter” is a noun that means “a written statement of the principles and aims of an organization” per the Oxford Learner’s Dictionary.

-“School” as we know is “a place where children go to be educated” per the Oxford.
+“School” as we know is “a place where students go to be educated” per the Oxford.

-A charter school means a public school created and bound by their charter, the written document which outlines its purposes, goals, and essential rules.
-This document must be approved by the school district which is authorizing the public charter school.
+A charter school is a public school created and bound by their charter, which is the written document which outlines the school’s purposes, goals, and essential rules.
+This charter document must be approved by the school district which is authorizing the charter school.